plone/training/docs/mastering-plone/volto_components_sponsors.md

 React components let you split the UI into independent, reusable pieces, and think about each piece in isolation.

 - You can write a view component for the current context - like the `TalkView`.
-- You can write a view component that can be selected as view for a set of content objects like the TalkListView.
-- You can also write components that are visible on all content objects.
-In classic Plone we use _viewlets_ for that.
+- You can also write components that are visible on all views of content objects.
 - Volto comes with several components like header, footer, sidebar.
 In fact everything of the UI is build of nested components.
 - Inspect existing components with the React Developer Tools.

 (volto-component-sponsors-label)=

 ## The Sponsors Component

-We will now see how to achieve in Volto frontend the equivalent to the Plone viewlet of chapter {doc}`dexterity_3`.

 **Steps to take**

-- Copy and customize Footer component.
+- Copy and customize the Footer component.
 - Create component to fetch data from backend and to display the fetched data.

 (volto-component-customizing-label)=

 ### Customizing the Footer

-You can override any component that lives inside Volto's source folder `frontend/omelette/src/components` and adapt it to your needs, without touching the original component.
+You can override any component that lives inside Volto's source folder `core/packages/volto/src/components` and adapt it to your needs, without touching the original component.

 The sponsors shall live in the footer of a page.
-To customize the given footer component we copy the `Footer.jsx` file {file}`frontend/omelette/src/components/theme/Footer/Footer.jsx` from Volto.
-We insert the copied file to our app regarding the original folder structure but inside our customizations folder {file}`frontend/src/customizations/components/theme/Footer/Footer.jsx`.
+To customize the given footer component we copy the `Footer.jsx` file {file}`core/packages/volto/src/components/theme/Footer/Footer.jsx` from Volto.
+We insert the copied file to our app regarding the original folder structure but inside our customizations folder {file}`packages/ploneconf.site/src/customizations/components/theme/Footer/Footer.jsx`.

 In this file `Footer.jsx` we can now modify the to be rendered html by adding a subcomponent `Sponsors`.